Titus210/DATA-STRUCTURES-AND-ALGORITHM/README.md

 2. Bottom-Up

 ### Stepwise Refinement technique
-This is technique used in algorithm and data structure to design and develop a solution incerementally by breaking down problem to small sub problems and solving eah separated then building final solution gradually through series of intermediate stages.
+This is technique used in algorithm and data structure to design and develop a solution incrementally by breaking down problem to small sub problems and solving eah separated then building final solution gradually through series of intermediate stages.
 #### Benefits
 - Makes solution development problem manageable by dividing, conquer and combine.